 Do you have certificates with less than 2048-bit key length?

 Use the SSL Certificate Checker (powered by Symantec) to check the key length on your current SSL certificates.

 Can your server handle a 2048-bit certificate?

 Longer key lengths require more server power and not all systems can handle a 2048-bit SSL certificate (if you're already running 2048 certificates, move on to step 3).
-You can easily test your system by requesting a GeoTrust test certificate with a 2048-bit key length.
-Get a test certificate.
-If you can't install the test certificate, contact our support team for help.
+You can easily test your system by requesting a GeoTrust trial certificate with a 2048-bit key length.
+Get a trial certificate.
+If you can't install the trial certificate, contact our support team for help.